abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 $f(y) = a \times y $

-And if we sum the two we get
+If we sum the two we get

 $f(x) + f(y) = a \times x + a \times y $